jakob-fritz/docu-cicd-teach4/docs/fork_and_deploy.md

 ![Deploy](./img/gh_deploy_015.png)

 If the workflow completes without any errors, you can visit the link mentioned earlier to view the freshly generated website.
 It should look like this!
+**No it does not look like the image.
+It states "TEACH 4" instead of "Hello TEACH 4 :party:"**
 ![Deploy](./img/gh_deploy_016.png)

 Congratulations!
 You have successfully deployed your first Docusaurus website on GitHub Pages.